Sadleria cyatheoides

 Etymology

-Sadleria honors Dr. Joseph Sadler (1791–1849), a Hungarian physician who studied the ferns in his native country [Palmer 2003].
+Sadleria honors Joseph Sadler (1791–1849), a Hungarian physician who studied the ferns in his native country [Palmer 2003].
 The species name, cyatheoides, means "resembling Cyathea," another tree fern genus [Gledhill 2008].

 BPK